 For instance, if you get into cash flow issues and are falling behind in repayments for one of your properties, only the bank that has security over this property would be aware of this.”

 Having access to multiple lenders will also allow you to have more choice and control of your investment portfolio when you want to release equity for your next investment.

-Different lenders also have different borrowing capacity calculations which may see you being able to borrow more with an alternative lender and building on your portfolio.
+Different lenders also have different borrowing power calculations which may see you being able to borrow more with an alternative lender and building on your portfolio.

 So, what’s the verdict?

-If you need any help on what decision is right for you and your situation, get in touch with one of our brokers today.
+If you need any help with what decision is right for you and your situation, get in touch with one of our mortgage brokers today.